tamj0rd2/ModRDN/README.md

 1. check `warnings.log` in the IC root directory to check for errors/warnings.
 That should hopefully give an idea if anything is wrong
 1. Don't keep backup files in the IC root directory.
 For example, if you want to create a backup of the file `MyMod.dll`, do not rename it to `MyMod.dll.old`.
 It causes weird things to happen and I don't know why.
 Instead, keep your backups somewhere else outside of the IC root dir.

+#### I'm only getting back the first letter of a wchar or wstring

+Use the %S formatter instead of %s.
+[Ref](https://docs.microsoft.com/en-us/cpp/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions?view=vs-2019)

 ### Working with assets

 Lua changes should be commited to this repository.
 Other assets like ebps and